Decoded Intelligence Signal

 technical_analysis

-Why do Bollinger Bands use two standard deviations?
+Why do different cryptocurrencies have different standard deviations?

 Common Misconception